 If you think you’ve removed the tick incorrectly — or your cat starts showing signs of illness — you should take your cat to the vet right away.

 The best way to prevent ticks from bothering your cat is with an effective tick prevention medication.

-Many flea treatments already include a tick preventative, and can either come in a topical formula that’s applied to the back of your cat’s neck or in a chewable tablet.
+Many flea treatments already include a tick preventative and can either come as a topical medication (a formula that’s applied to the back of your cat’s neck) or as a chewable tablet.

 These medications typically need to be administered monthly.
 Speak to your vet about the best option for your cat, but these two brands are frequently recommended by vets: